 Here’s what happened:

-About four months ago, I told one of my clients, a manager of a business development team, that she came across as uninterested in her team members.
+Several months ago, I told one of my coaching clients, a manager of a business development team, that she came across as uninterested in her team members.
 Not engaged.
 Distant.

 As I should have predicted, she countered with defensiveness.
 She told me she loved managing her team and started listing examples.
 We were heading for a debate and when it came to knowing what was going on inside her head, she had the clear upper-hand.
 As we ended the short conversation, all I had achieved was a bigger wedge between me and my client.